 Your body is so wise, in fact, that at the first indication that anything is wrong it calls in the cavalry!
-The warrior that keeps you safe is your immune system – which sends in white blood cells and antibodies to correct any imbalance that may be occurring.
+The warrior that keeps you safe is your immune system – which is made up of white blood cells, beneficial microbes, and antibodies that can correct any imbalance that may be occurring.

 But sometimes the body’s natural protective response creates inflammation and swelling that can push on your nerves… This can cause pain — which nobody wants.